 Is animal welfare, and the suffering of those who care for these animals, worth 0.032% of a budget?Because that’s what’s being cut.

+This needs to be said clearly, because there’s a misconception floating around.
 Government veterinary services in New Brunswick are not free.
 They are paid services.
 But like many essential public services, the program does not fully recover its costs through fees.
 Has anyone looked at whether it can?

 At Lily’s Place Animal Sanctuary alone, we spent $24,519.05 in 2025 on veterinary care, medications, and lab services.
 That includes both provincial services and specialized care through Atlantic Veterinary College.